Functional completeness: Minimal functionally complete operator sets

 There are no minimal functionally complete sets of more than three at most binary logical connectives.
 In order to keep the lists above readable, operators that ignore one or more inputs have been omitted.
 For example, an operator that ignores the first input and outputs the negation of the second can be replaced by a unary negation.

+Alfred Tarski's paper "On the Primitive Term of Logistic" proved that $\{\leftrightarrow\}$ is functionally complete, but this only works if quantification over propositions (a device from second-order logic) is used, so it doesn't count for the above list.